 Dashboard Types

-A supply chain dashboard is a business intelligence tool that displays procurement, inventory, logistics, and supplier performance metrics in a single visual interface.
-It provides real-time or near-real-time visibility across the supply chain — from purchase orders to product delivery — enabling supply chain managers to identify bottlenecks, reduce costs, and respond to disruptions before they impact operations.
+A supply chain dashboard displays procurement, inventory, logistics, and supplier performance metrics in one visual interface.
+It provides real-time visibility across the entire chain — from purchase orders to last-mile delivery — enabling supply chain managers to identify bottlenecks, reduce costs, and respond to disruptions before they impact operations or customers.

 Supply chain visibility is one of the highest-ROI applications of business intelligence — identifying delays, stockouts, and cost overruns before they escalate into operational failures or lost customers.